It’s getting to be my travel season again, and while I haven’t solved most of my problems, I’m at least getting better at working around them.

 I have several masks, but the one I use most often is the Vogmask N99 CV or N99 C2V with a carbon filter insert.
 I have several varieties including the black vegan leather (looks like you’re a Mortal Kombat character), a plaid one, and a couple blue-ish colored ones.
 I wear the black one the most, but because the stylish ones don’t look clinical, people seem to not realize that I’m wearing it for medical reasons and that can cause some interesting social issues.
 So there are reasons to wear something that looks medical instead of cute.

-You can’t fully wash the VogMasks because soaking the built-in filter with water will ruin the activated carbon.
+You can gently wash the Vogmasks with soap and water, but I personally recommend against running them through the washing machine as I think they’ll get thrashed and the filter part will be compromised.
+Some people need to allow these masks to off-gas for days or weeks before using.
 The filter portion of it is fine for me out of the box, however the cloth strip around the edge that holds the whole thing together makes my face itch, and sometimes the material of the outside of the mask “smells funny” to me.
 To deal with the itchy cloth, I get a faucet running and hold the edges under the stream and scrub at it with my fingers, then hang it on a doorknob to dry.
 Once it’s dry, I stick the whole thing in my back jeans pocket and walk around like that for a day, the warmth of my butt removes any chemical smell from the mask.
 This works with everything except those velvety ones that just smell weird to this day.
 Yes, I did just recommend using your butt to *remove* scent from an item.
 Any other way you have to get it warm but not too hot for several hours should work fine, I just find my back pocket convenient.